Easter Egg Bath Bombs

 How to Make Easter Egg Bath Bombs

 I was able to get a good solid 12 eggs to fill my carton that look pretty good.
 It wasn’t worth the extra effort though.
-If I try this project again, next time I will buy the mould.
+If I try this project again, next time I will buy the mold.

 After all that work…I think I’ll go have a nice soothing bath with one of my less-than-perfect-but-still-heavenly ugly egg bombs.
 Maybe it wasn’t a waste after all!